microsoft/pxt-microbit/docs/code-eval-tool.md

 #### 2. Export a checklist

 A checklist is exported using the vertical "..." menu near the "auto-run" button.
+Only the checklist is exported, not the results.
+For a copy of the results, use [print](#other) function in the Results view.

 ![Export checklist](/static/teachertool/export-checklist.png)